then3rd/dman-py/README.md

   }
 ```

 Add the following line to root's crontab ( `sudo crontab -e`).
-When count == 0, proceses are killed, volume unmounted, and luks device will be closed
+When count == 0, processes are killed, volume unmounted, and luks device will be closed
 ```
 * * * * * /opt/dman/dman-client.py -g >>/opt/dman/dman_l.log 2>&1
 ```